Week 7 Thursday Night Football sportsbook promos, boosts for Steelers vs. Bengals

-Best NFL sportsbooks promos for Steelers vs. Bengals on Thursday Night Football: BetMGM, bet365 betting promos
+Best NFL sportsbooks promos for Bengals vs. Steelers on Thursday Night Football: BetMGM, bet365 betting promos

 Find the best NFL betting promos for Pittsburgh Steelers vs. Cincinnati Bengals at sportsbooks like Caesars Sportsbook, DraftKings, and FanDuel

 Could a third straight Thursday Night Football upset be in the cards for this week?
 The Cincinnati Bengals are 2-4 and losers of four straight games, but look to take a step forward as they host the 4-1 Pittsburgh Steelers in Week 7.
 With quarterback Joe Flacco recently acquired from Cleveland at the helm, the Bengals are looking to keep the slim playoff hopes alive with an important AFC North victory.
-According to the latest NFL odds, Pittsburgh is favored by 5.5 points, while the over/under is 45 points.
+According to the latest NFL odds, Pittsburgh is favored by 5.5 points, and Flacco's over/under for total passing yards is 232.5.
 Kickoff from PayCor Stadium is at 8:15 p.m.
 ET, so be sure to check out some of the top online sportsbook promos before you place any Week 7 NFL picks.

 Here are the best sportsbook promos you can get for NFL Week 7